 Yes, you can migrate GroupWise proxy rights.
-They will be migrated as delegation in G Suite or Microsoft Exchange / Office 365.
+They will be migrated as delegation in Google Workspace or Microsoft Exchange / 365.

 GroupWise delegates with read only rights are not migrated to GMail.
 GMail only allows full editor rights for delegates (read, send and delete messages), so it would not be appropriate to elevate permissions.

 How to configure it